OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:17

-If you know these things, you are blessed if you do them.
+If you know these things, you will be blessed when you do them.

 ---